-b) Special Revenue Funds: These funds are collectively the largest group of funds within the State in both size and number.
+2. Special Revenue Funds: These funds are collectively the largest group of funds within the State in both size and number.
 They account for State receipts from specific revenue sources and are legally restricted to disbursement for specified purposes.
-This governmental fund type is divided into two classifications in New York State - Special

-Revenue Funds-Other and Special Revenue Funds-Federal.
-An example of a Special Revenue Fund-Other is the Conservation Fund, which finances a number of State environmental programs.
+This governmental fund type is divided into two classifications in New York State - Special Revenue Funds-Other and Special Revenue Funds-Federal.
+An example of a Special Revenue Fund-Other is the Conservation Fund which finances a number of State environmental programs.
 An example of a Special Revenue Fund-Federal is the Health and Human Services Fund where, for instance, Federal Medicaid reimbursements are received and disbursed.
-Although any earmarked revenue fund is treated as a Special Revenue Fund-Other for cash-basis budgeting and reporting purposes, it is combined with the General Fund for purposes of reporting on the basis of GAAP.
+Although any earmarked revenue fund is treated as a Special Revenue Fund-Other for cashbasis budgeting and reporting purposes, some are combined with the General Fund for purposes of reporting on the basis of GAAP.

-- c) Capital Projects Funds: These funds finance such capital construction costs as: - planning, land acquisition, design, construction, construction management and supervision, and equipment costs attributable to: highway, parkway and rail preservation projects; outdoor recreation and environmental conservation projects; and buildings and other capital facilities required by various State departments and agencies; - aid payments to local governmental units and public authorities to help finance the following types of capital programs: highway, parkway, bridge, mass transportation, aviation, economic development, port development, community college, community and State mental health, outdoor recreation, State-assisted housing and environmental quality; and - advances for capital construction costs reimbursable by public authorities, instrumentalities of the State, the Federal government or local governments.

-Sources of revenue for this fund type include transfers from other State funds including the General Fund, dedicated taxes and other revenues, reimbursement of advances, bond proceeds, and Federal capital grants.

-d) Debt Service Funds: All tax-financed State debt service on long-term debt and payments on certain lease-purchase or other contractual obligations are paid from debt service funds.
-These account for the accumulation of money for, and the payment of principal and interest on, general long-term debt and certificates of participation.
+- 3. Capital Projects Funds: These funds finance such capital construction costs as: - ➤ Planning, land acquisition, design, construction, construction management and supervision, and equipment costs attributable to: highway, parkway and rail preservation projects; outdoor recreation and environmental conservation projects; and buildings and other capital facilities required by various State departments and agencies; - Aid payments to local governmental units and public authorities to help finance the following types of capital programs: highway, parkway, bridge, mass transportation, aviation, economic development, port development, community college, community and State mental health, outdoor recreation, State-assisted housing, and environmental quality; and - Advances for capital construction costs reimbursable by public authorities, instrumentalities of the State, the Federal government or local governments.
+Sources of revenue for this fund type include transfers from other State funds including the General Fund, dedicated taxes and other revenues, reimbursement of advances, bond proceeds, and Federal capital grants. - 4.
+Debt Service Funds: All State debt service on long-term debt and payments on certain lease-purchase or other contractual obligations are paid from Debt Service funds.
+These account for the accumulation of money for, and the payment of principal and interest on, general long-term debt.
 Lease-purchase payments for State University, Health and Mental Hygiene facilities under contractual agreements with public authorities are also paid from funds classified as debt service funds.
 Debt service on highway bonds supported by dedicated highway revenues is also reflected in this fund type.
-Sources of revenue for this fund type include transfers from the General Fund, dedicated taxes and other revenues.
+Sources of revenue for this fund type include transfers from the General Fund, dedicated taxes and other revenues such as personal income taxes dedicated to the PIT Revenue Bond Tax Fund.